 Hiring an instrument

 The Hub offers a subsidised instrument hire service for children and young people, competitively priced at £30 per term, with a reduced rate of £10 per term for children and young people eligible for Free School Meals.
+Please note that this price will be increasing to £33 per term from January 2024 (£11 for children and young people eligible for Free School Meals).
 Your child may be able to get free school meals if you get any of the following:

 - Universal Credit